-Your buyer’s agent helps you find the right property, advises you on the price to offer by running a comparative analysis, and providing you information that you can use to your advantage.
+Your buyer’s agent helps you find the right property, advises you on the price to offer by running a comparative analysis, and provides you with information you can use.
 They negotiate the final price with the seller’s agent.
-Once a price has been accepted, you have your inspection.
+Once a price has been accepted, you have your home inspection.
 At this point, your lawyer works with your agent.

-In New York, the seller’s attorney prepares the contract’s first draft.
+The seller’s attorney prepares the contract’s first draft in New York.
 Your attorney may add additional terms to a rider based on your needs and wants.
 They also conduct due diligence, which takes on extra meaning in New York City condos, co-ops, and townhouses.
-Among other things, your lawyer should be checking to see if the building has any lawsuits, liens, seeing how significant improvements are handled, building permits, speaking to the property manager, and reviewing the building’s financial statements.
-You can do some of this work yourself, but it is highly recommended to have a trained lawyer looking too.
+Your lawyer should check to see if the building has any lawsuits or liens, see how significant improvements are handled and building permits, speak to the property manager and review the building’s financial statements.
+You can do some of this work yourself, but it is highly recommended to have a trained lawyer.
 Assuming there are no issues, both parties proceed with signing the contract.

 At this point, your lawyer prepares for the closing.
-The attorney communicates with you to ensure you are providing the necessary information to obtain your mortgage.
+The attorney communicates with you to ensure you provide the necessary information to obtain your mortgage.
 They are also preparing the breakdown of closing cost fees you will owe to the various parties at closing.
-At closing, they have the documents for you to sign for you to get the keys and disburses the funds.
+At closing, they have the documents for you to sign to get the keys and disburse the funds.

 Attorneys’ fees are reasonable.Attorneys’ fees are reasonable.

 A typical attorney’s fee is $2,000-$3,000.
 This is part of your closing costs, but one fee is well worth it.